behramkotwal/doc/README.md

 Atlas supports two options for payment:

-* Atlas to settle payment with the airline
+* Atlas to settle payment with the airline (deposit)
-* You can directly pay the airline
+* You can directly pay the airline (pass-through)

 If you choose the first option, you pay the total ticket amount plus the technical service fee to Atlas, and Atlas will settle the payment with the airlines on your behalf.

 If you choose the second option, we will send your credit card information along with the`IssueTicket` request to the airline.
 In this case, we will deduct the technical service fee from your account with Atlas.
 Several airlines support the pass-through option, for which we have added the`supportCreditTransPayment`function in the routing element.

-Reference the `orderNo` from the order response when sending the payment request.
+Please provide reference to the `orderNo` from the order response when sending the payment request.

 - [payment](./atlas-api-documentation/api-reference/shopping-and-ticketing/payment.md)